ImageMagick v6 Examples --

 [IM Output]

-convert thumbnail.gif -matte -virtual-pixel transparent -channel A \
+convert thumbnail.gif -alpha set -virtual-pixel transparent \

 [IM Output]